frequently asked questions

-I paint woman because they are beautiful and they represent how I feel, I like to paint people in an emotional intimate moment, unguarded as people are at their most vulnarable.
+I paint woman because they are beautiful and they represent how I feel.
 I try to create depth, beauty and emotion through different combinations of painting techniques.
 My art allows me to share what I feel without saying anything.

 SOMETHING ABOUT YOUR TECHNIQUE?

-I use all kinds of pattern for my three dimensional background and I glue vintage bookpaper, newspaper and sheet music for my 2nd layer and finally I draw with acrylic-ink with stylographs, markers and brushes onto the bookpages.
-I spray it with UV to protect the paper.
+I use all kinds of pattern for my three dimensional background and I glue old bookpages, newspaper and sheet music for my second layer and I draw with acrylic color with stylographs, liquid high pigmented acrylic markers and brushes onto the bookpages.
+For detailed work I use fine art gouache, watercolor, oilpencils, oilpastells, dry pastell, and pastellpencils, carbon and conté à paris.
+I spray the painting with UV spray to protect the paint and the collaged paper.